 I work with Siteground and highly recommend them.
 Even though pootoast pays double the commission.

 What I want you to take from this post, if nothing else, is that it is POSSIBLE to make a living online if you are truly dedicated to the cause.
 And if you want to see where I started from, go have a read here.
 It was a long road.

 Now, on to the details.

-I started this blog, the one you’re reading right now, in the public library near my husband’s home in Cork, Ireland.
-That was January 2015.
+In 2015 I started this blog in the public library near my husband’s home in Ireland.
 We were on an extended vacation with our then 2-year-old and were about to depart for a six-month stay in Spain.

 I think I wrote about my definition of financial freedom or something else equally un-WIIFM (that’s an acronym for ‘What’s In It For Me’).

 In fact, for most of the year following, I only wrote about my own experiences with money.
 I did not care about making money from a blog at that stage, but I did enjoy writing and virtually meeting other people interested in money.

 I had no idea about search engine optimization, keywords, backlinks, domain authority or even Pinterest!
 (I really wish I’d hopped on that Pinterest train in the early days).

 It wasn’t until early 2016 when I heard another blogger mention Elite Blog Academy that I started to think that this could actually be a thing that made me some money.